ace-subido/Mango/readme.md

        <add name="MangoDBTest" connectionString="mongodb://localhost/MangoTest" />
     </connectionStrings>

-The connection string name does not matter, Mango will get the first connection string it sees.
+*The connection string name does not matter, Mango will get the first connection string it sees. *

-First we wrap a "User" POCO with the **MangoModel** class:
+We then take a "Person" POCO and wrap it with **MangoModel**:

     public class Person : MangoModel
     {